skillitzimberg/todo-app/PLANNING.md

     - Create a form element
     - Give the form an input field
     - Give the form a submit button
-6. Add todos entered into the form to the todo collection
+6. Add todos entered into the form to the todo collection & in the UI
+    - Add an event handler for the submit button
+    - Create a reference to the todo input so we can get the value submited
+    - Add the value to the collection of todos
+    - Insert in the todo list
 7. Display a "mark as complete" UI element
 8. Programmatically mark an item as complete when a user clicks the "mark as complete" UI element
     - When a user mark’s a TO-DO as completed the message of the TO-DO should be crossed out (using strikethrough font)